Rab Ne Bana Di Jodi: Casting and filming

-In February 2008, Aditya Chopra announced that he will helm another film titled Rab Ne Bana Di Jodi and that it will star his lucky mascot, Shah Rukh Khan.
+In February 2008, Aditya Chopra announced that he would be helming a film titled Rab Ne Bana Di Jodi which would once again star his lucky mascot, Shah Rukh Khan.
+It was initially speculated that Sonam Kapoor was cast as the lead actress, and that the film is inspired by the 1964 Hollywood film My Fair Lady, however Kapoor eventually dismissed reports about her inclusion in the film.
 The female lead was to be a newcomer who would be chosen following a massive talent hunt for a young, demure woman with quintessential Punjabi features.
-In May, Yash Raj announced the casting of the 19-year-old model Anushka Sharma as the leading lady opposite Khan.
+In May 2008, Yash Raj announced the casting of the 20-year-old model Anushka Sharma as the leading lady opposite Khan.
 Yash Chopra commented: "We were looking first for someone who could truly embody the spirit of small-town Punjab.
 We know we have found her in Anushka.
 While she has no previous acting experience, we have seen that unique spark in her that makes us confident that she will be a standout even opposite Shah Rukh."

 Sharma was chosen over hundreds of girls for this role and was kept hidden from the media during the filming.
 When asked about that, Khan said: "The idea was not to keep her a secret; we wanted her work to speak for her.
 When new actors come into films, it is important for people to see their work and then question them.
 It becomes easier after the film releases."
 Vinay Pathak was cast to play an important role in the film, making it his first commercial outing.

-Filming began in May 2008; Yash Chopra was present at the shoot.
+Filming began in May 2008 with producer Yash Chopra present at the shoot.
 A portion was shot with Khan at the Golden Temple in Amritsar, Punjab.
 Khan had to lose the six-pack abs he developed for the song "Dard-E-Disco" from Om Shanti Om (2007) since he was playing the role of a very normal, regular person.